Mesoscale two-sample testing for networks

-This general framework includes several special cases which we will use to prove theoretical guarantees on test size in Section~\ref{sec:theory} and generate synthetic networks in Section~\ref{sec:simulations}.
+This general framework includes two important special cases.
 The Gaussian edge model with constant edge variance corresponds to $H(x) = x^2/2$ for $x \in \mathbb{R}$ and $\phi_{ij}^2 = \sigma^2$ for all $i, j$.
 We develop mesoscale hypothesis tests with finite sample guarantees on size for this model, and leave heteroscedastic Gaussian edge models for future work.
-The logistic binary edge model, with a probability mass function supported on $\{0,1\}$, corresponds to $H(x) = \log(1 + e^x)$ and $\phi_{ij} = 1$.
-It belongs to the general class of exponential family edge models with a known mean-variance relationship, and thus no unknown dispersion parameters, for which we develop mesoscale hypothesis tests with asymptotic guarantees on size.
-This methodology can be modified for general exponential family edge models with constant dispersion parameters ($\phi_{ij} \equiv \phi$).
+The logistic link binary edge model corresponds to $H(x) = \log(1 + e^x)$ and $\phi_{ij} = 1$.
+It belongs to the general class of exponential family models with a known mean-variance relationship, and thus no unknown dispersion parameters, for which we develop mesoscale hypothesis tests with asymptotic guarantees on size.
+We also generalize this methodology to exponential family edge models with one unknown dispersion parameter ($\phi_{ij} \equiv \phi$).

-We make some further assumptions to simplify the presentation and notation.
-We will keep the assumption that the two groups have the same number of networks $m$ for simplicity, but this is not a requirement and we do not view the samples as paired.
-We work with directed edges with self-loops allowed, to avoid edge dependence above and below the diagonal, and missing diagonal matrix entries.
-This can be easily adjusted to the undirected case by using only the upper diagonal of each network, with or without the diagonal (see Appendix~\ref{subsec:nonrect}).
+Some of our additional assumptions are made to simplify notation.
+We keep the two sample sizes equal, but this is not a requirement and they are not paired.
+We work with directed edges and assume the same distribution for the diagonal entries of the adjacency matrices, but this can be easily adjusted to the undirected case by using only the upper triangular entries of each network, with or without the diagonal (see Appendix~\ref{subsec:nonrect}).